AnicetNgrt/flore1/README.md

  -  Play flibook in a scene at a desired frame rate.

 #  <a name="roadmap"></a>What is planned ?
- - Input management
+ - Input management  `High priority`
- - Sound management
+ - Sound management  `Low priority`
- - Remote SSH rendering
+ - Remote SSH rendering  `Research, seems inte`
  - Basic server/client fonctionnalities